bdeckard92/dupUT/02-Lesson-Plans/07-Project-1/README.md

 @TODO INSERT LINK

-## Heads Up
+## Heads-Up

-Next week you will { WHAT DOES AN INSTRUCTOR NEED TO PREPARE FOR THE NEXT MODULE }
+Next week, you will { WHAT DOES AN INSTRUCTOR NEED TO PREPARE FOR THE NEXT MODULE }

 ## Resources